 Location, location, location!

-If you live in the U.K then you should already be familiar with the 2016 Investigatory Powers Act A.K.A. the Snoopers Charter which basically forces all internet service providers in the U.K to store everyone’s web history for at least 12 months and also permit official agencies access to that data.
+If you live in the U.K then you should already be familiar with the 2016 Investigatory Powers Act A.K.A. the Snoopers Charter which basically forces all internet service providers in the U.K to store everyone’s web history for at least 12 months and crucially permit 48 separate official agencies access to that data.

 Sounds bad?
 Wait till you hear about the 14 Eyes and their omnipotent web of routine surveillance that spans the globe.

 My Private Network’s founder and head geek is Jon Gittoes.
-An avid techie, Jon learnt early on that the tech was useless unless you could explain to normal people how to use it and help them when they get stuck.
+An avid techie, Jon learnt early on that technology was useless unless you could make it work for non-technical people and help them when they get stuck.

-With over thirty years experience in the I.T. business there isn’t much he hasn’t done, from delivering printers to tuning massively parallel computing clusters.
+With over thirty years experience in the I.T. business there isn’t much he hasn’t done.
 In the late ‘90s he started to specialise in information security and this experience has been invaluable in forming My Private Network and ensuring it continues to provide the best service possible.

 Standing on the shoulders of giants